-The 48 Inch Drain Special Assessment Fund is used to account for the accumulation and use of funds related to the 48 Inch Drain improvement project.
+The Streets and Lights Special Assessment Fund is used to account for the accumulation and use of funds related to the street and light improvements project.

 Replacement Fund

 The Replacement Fund is used to account for the accumulation of funds for future major repairs and replacements.